Women And Retirement Savings

 It's Up to You

 Once you've answered these questions, you're on the road to learning more about financial freedom.
 As a resource for women (and men), the Employee Benefits Security Administration has issued Savings Fitness: A Guide to Your Money and Your Financial Future and Taking the Mystery Out of Retirement Planning.
-The booklets include resource and Website sections.
+The booklets include resources and Website sections (see the Resources section to get a copy).

-Visit the Employee Benefits Security Administration's Website at www.dol.gov/ebsa to view the following publications:
+Visit the Employee Benefits Security Administration's Website to view the following publications:

 - Top 10 Ways to Prepare for Retirement